whowechina/aic_pico/README.md

     <img src="doc/pn5180.jpg" width="50%">

 * For LEDs, you also have 3 options:
-  * Option 1: 6x side-light WS2812B 1204 LEDs (D1 to D6) and a 10ohm 0603 resistor (R1), GREEN mark in the assemble image.
+  * Option 1: 6x side-light WS2812B 1204 LEDs (D1 to D6) and a 10ohm 0603 resistor (R1), GREEN mark in the assemble image. (available for both AIC Key and AIC Touch)
-  * Option 2 (avaiable only for PN532 version): 6x WS2812C-2020 LEDs (D13 to D18), BLUE mark in the assemble image.
-  * Option 3: 6x regular single-color 0603 LEDs (D7 to D12) and 6x 100ohm 0603 resistors (R2 to R7), PURPLE mark in the assemble image.
+  * Option 2: 6x regular single-color 0603 LEDs (D7 to D12) and 6x 100ohm 0603 resistors (R2 to R7), PURPLE mark in the assemble image. (available for AIC Key only)

-* For optimal power supply to the PN5180, it's recommended to solder L1 (1206 100nH inductor), C1 (0603 10uF capacitor), and C2 (0603 0.1uF capacitor).
-If these components are unavailable, you can alternatively use an 0 ohm resistor to bridge the L1 footprint.
-This workaround should suffice in most scenarios.
+* C1, C2, C3, 0603 10uF capacitors, they contribute to a more stable power supply.

 * For switches, you still have 2 option:
   * Option 1: 12x ALPS SKRRAAE010 low-profile TACT switch.